On Economic Justice

 And when more people with a strong sense of justice are financially stable, we can be more effective at creating economic justice for others.
 My continuing to struggle only benefits the bullies.

-The mindset that says I should undercharge—depriving myself of needed resources—in order to relieve the perceived economic stress of our entire toxic system, is propagating unhealthy and unequal relationship dynamics, in which we will all end up losing eventually.
+The mindset that says I should undercharge—depriving myself of needed resources—in order to relieve the economic stress of our entire toxic system, is propagating unhealthy and unequal relationship dynamics, which will make us all loose, eventually.

-It’s interesting to me that people so often expect independent service providers (especially women and marginalized people) to negotiate prices, give discounts whenever someone can’t afford their standard rates, and even stop selling when there are tragic world events or crises, and yet they don’t expect the same of big corporations (who are usually much more able to take the hit), or offer to cut their own salaries until the world is less of a train wreck.
+I appreciate the perspective on this that Kelly Diels offers, that it’s interesting that people so often expect independent service providers (especially women and marginalized people) to negotiate prices, give discounts whenever someone can’t afford their standard rates, and even stop selling when there are tragic world events or crises, and yet they don’t expect the same of big corporations (who are usually much more able to take the hit), or offer to cut their own salaries until the world is less of a shit show.
 Hmmm.

 Of course I don’t expect anyone to cut their own salaries, or to negotiate the price of eggs at the supermarket, or argue for need-based discounts from major corporations (as much as I wish that were possible (and believe me, I’ve tried)).

-I think it’s so much more common to do this with small businesses and independent service providers simply because there’s a person you can talk to.
+I think it’s so much more common to do this with small businesses and independent service providers and marginalized creators simply because there’s a person you can talk to.
 Someone to negotiate with.
 A warm body to ask who might actually care and respond.

 And I genuinely do care and want to help out.
 Because I remember all too clearly how frustrating it was to finally find a product or service that might help and to be stymied on the price.
 So please do take advantage of what I offer.